Good Grief Cook

 afghanistan

 This Sunday is the Super Bowl.
-It’s the biggest game day ever for all kinds of chicken wing recipes and Buffalo this or that.
-But “what if” you arrive at the grocery store to find chicken wings selling for $4.69/pound (highway robbery) versus boneless/skinless chicken thighs and breasts for $1.99/pound?
-I’ll tell ya in our house we ain’t havin’ no wings—no questions asked.
+It's the biggest game day ever for all kinds of chicken wing recipes and Buffalo this or that.
+But "what if" you arrive at the grocery store to find chicken wings selling for $4.69/pound (highway robbery) versus boneless/skinless chicken thighs and breasts for $1.99/pound?
+I'll tell ya in our house we ain't havin' no wings---no questions asked.
+This recipe for crispy buffalo chicken rolls is a great alternative.
+Give it a try.

 Crispy Buffalo Chicken Rolls